2023 Supercars Championship

 The 2023 season saw the introduction of Gen3, a revision to the sport's technical regulations.
 These regulations were designed to cut costs for competitors by introducing more standardised components to the cars and redesigning the chassis to favour coupé body shapes.

-Shane van Gisbergen and Triple Eight Race Engineering entered the season as defending Drivers' and Teams' Champions respectively.
+Brodie Kostecki and Erebus Motorsport secured their first Drivers' and Teams' Champions respectively.

 Teams and drivers

-The following teams and drivers are competing in the 2023 championship.
+The following teams and drivers competed in the 2023 championship.

 Manufacturer changes

-Chevrolet returned to the series for the first time since 1984.
-All Holden-backed teams are running the Camaro model, after General Motors retired the Holden brand.
+Chevrolet returned to the series for the first time since 1984, replacing Holden and the ZB Commodore with the Camaro Mk.6.

 All Ford teams upgraded to the Mustang GT S650.

 Team changes

 Walkinshaw Andretti United switched from Holden to Ford.
-In addition, Walkinshaw Andretti United is receiving the same treatment as Dick Johnson Racing, Tickford Racing, Blanchard Racing Team and Grove Racing by earning a full-factory support from Ford Performance.
+In addition, Walkinshaw Andretti United is receiving the same treatment as Dick Johnson Racing, Tickford Racing, Blanchard Racing Team and Grove Racing by receiving factory support from Ford Performance.

 Driver changes

 Cameron Hill graduated from the Super2 Series to race full time at Matt Stone Racing.
-He replaced Todd Hazelwood, who left the team and join Blanchard Racing Team, replacing Tim Slade, who joined PremiAir Racing replacing Chris Pither.
+Hill replaced Todd Hazelwood, who joined Blanchard Racing Team, replacing Tim Slade.
+Slade then joined PremiAir Racing to replace Chris Pither.

-Declan Fraser graduated from the Super2 Series to replace Jake Kostecki after Tickford Racing terminated his contract early.
-Kostecki was intended to race with the team throughout 2023.
+Declan Fraser also graduated from the Super2 Series to replace Jake Kostecki after Tickford Racing terminated Kostecki's contract early.
+Kostecki was initially contracted to race with the team throughout 2023.

-Matthew Payne graduated from the Super2 Series to race full time at Grove Racing.
+Matthew Payne joined Grove Racing, graduating from the Super2 Series.
 He replaced Lee Holdsworth, who announced his retirement from full-time competition at the end of the 2022 season.